neithere/argh/README.rst

     * infer command name from function name;
     * infer arguments from function signature;
-    * infer argument type from the default value;
-    * infer argument action from the default value (for booleans);
+    * infer argument types, actions and much more from annotations.

 :NIH free:
     `Argh` supports *completion*, *progress bars* and everything else by being friendly to excellent 3rd-party libraries.
 No need to reinvent the wheel.

+:Compact:
+    No dependencies apart from Python's standard library.

 Sounds good?
 Check the :doc:`quickstart` and the :doc:`tutorial`!